drupalauth/simplesamlphp-module-drupalauth/README.md

 ## Installation

 #### Reqirements
-1. Install Drupal 7.x
+1. Install Drupal 8.x
 2. Install simpleSAMLphp
+3. Install drupalauth
-3. Configure SimpleSAMLphp to use something other than `phpsession` for session storage, e.g., SQL or memcache (See: `store.type` in `simplesamlphp/config/config.php`).
+4. Configure SimpleSAMLphp to use something other than `phpsession` for session storage, e.g., SQL or memcache (See: `store.type` in `simplesamlphp/config/config.php`).
-4. Download drupalauth and unpack drupalauth
-5. Move the drupalauth module directory into `simplesamlphp/modules` directory
-6. Configure the authentication source in `simplesamlphp/config/authsources.php` as described below.
+5. Configure the authentication source in `simplesamlphp/config/authsources.php` as described below.

 #### Authenticate against Drupal but use the Drupal login page

+**Not supported yet!!!**

 The advantage of this approach is that the SimpleSAMLphp IdP session is tied to a Drupal session.
 This allows the user who is already logged into the Drupal site to then navigate to a SAML SP that uses the IdP without the need to authenticate again.